 We have new numbers!
-The new income figures for California used in bankruptcy’s means test become effective today.
+The new income figures for California used in bankruptcy’s means test have become effective for cases filed after May 1, 2019.

 They won’t create the same stir as the Powerball jackpot, but they are the starting place for people in need of relief from bills they can’t pay.